Ranald Macdonald

 Ranald Macdonald (18 January 1928 – 2 October 1999) was a Scotland international rugby union player who played for Edinburgh University.
 Normally a fly-half, he also played at centre and on the wing.

 Rugby career

 Amateur career

 He played for Edinburgh University RFC at Fly-half, forming a successful half-back pairing with Edinburgh University's scrum half Gus Black.

 Provincial career

 He was capped for Edinburgh District while still at Edinburgh University.
 He played in the 1947 inter-city match against Glasgow District, scoring a try.
-He played in 2 December 1950 inter-city match against Glasgow District.
+He played on 2 December 1950 inter-city match against Glasgow District.

 He played for Cities against Australia in 1947.